pzqkent/imagecompress_cnn/README.md

 # imagecompress_cnn
-This project mainly focus on using deep method to help better compress the image.
+This project mainly focus on using deep learning method to help better compress the image.

 MS-ROI method + classic JPEG compress.